tatmanblue/ironbar/README.md

 > 3.0.100

 # Design
-### console project
-The console project is obsolete and will be deleted soon.

 ### Nodes
 Nodes are center piece of `Iron Bar`.
 They handle all of the block chain transactions.